 High Priest – February 16, 2003

-This ordination was done in preparation to serve as 1st counselor in the bishopric in the Driggs, Idaho 2nd Ward; Driggs, Idaho Stake.
-Bishop – Wayne Egbert, 2nd Counselor – Meredith Wilson
+This high priest ordination was done in preparation to serve as 1st counselor in the bishopric in the Driggs, Idaho 2nd Ward; Driggs, Idaho Stake.
+With Bishop – Wayne Egbert, and 2nd Counselor – Meredith Wilson

 February 25, 1989 in the Logan, Utah temple

 May 7, 1992 in the Idaho Falls, Idaho temple to Marya Durtschi

 Eric Reed Moosman was ordained an Elder on August 14, 1988 by Albert Reed Moosman(father)